yiqixie94/AC209A_Alzheimers/Variable Selections and Significance of Predictors.md

     Most significant coefficients:
-    Index(['ADAS13', 'MMSE', 'FAQ'], dtype='object')
+    Index(['ADAS13', 'MMSE', 'RAVLT_forgetting', 'FAQ'], dtype='object')

-Surprisingly, we only have 3 significant predictors using bootstrap method, `ADAS13` and `MMSE` (Mini-Mental State Examination) are both cognitive assessments which are likely to be free or cheap.
+Surprisingly, we only have 4 significant predictors using bootstrap method, `ADAS13` and `MMSE` (Mini-Mental State Examination) and `RAVLT_forgetting` (Rey Auditory Verbal Learning Test) are all cognitive assessments which are likely to be free or cheap.

 ### Feature importance